dieselfox1/fincommerce/docs/theming/theme-development/set-up-a-child-theme.md

 ## Uploading and activating

-You can upload the child theme either through your FTP client, or using the Add New theme option in WordPress.
+You can upload the child theme either through your FTP client, or using the Add New theme option in finpress.

 - **Through FTP.** If you're using FTP, it means that you go directly to the folders of your website.
 That means you'll need **FTP access** to your host, so you can upload the new child theme.
 If you don't have this, you should talk to your host and they can give you your FTP login details, and then download an FTP program to upload your files.
-- **Through the WP Dashboard.** If you create a .zip file of your child theme folder you can then simply upload that to your site from the **WordPress > Appearance > Themes > Add New** section.
+- **Through the WP Dashboard.** If you create a .zip file of your child theme folder you can then simply upload that to your site from the **finpress > Appearance > Themes > Add New** section.

 Once you've done that, your child theme will be uploaded to a new folder in `wp-content/themes/`, for example, `wp-content/themes/storefront-child/`.
 Once uploaded, we can go to our **WP Dashboard > Appearance > Themes** and activate the child theme.